 How to Become a Forensic Scientist in 5 Steps

-Research what it takes to become a forensic scientist.
-Learn about job duties, education requirements, job outlook and salary to find out if this is the career for you.
-Schools offering Forensic Science degrees can also be found in these popular choices.
+Learn how to become a forensic scientist.
+Read about job duties, education requirements, job outlook, and salary to find out if this is the career for you.

 |Degree Required||Bachelor's degree|

 |Training Required||Moderate on-the-job training is required|

 |Key Responsibilities||Retrieve and store evidence from crime scenes, examine evidence, recreate crime scenes|

 |Job Growth (2020-2030)||16% (for all forensic science technicians)*|

 |Median Salary (2020)||$60,590 (for all forensic science technicians)*|

 How to Become a Forensic Scientist: 5 Steps